RickyRiko305/Agents/README.md

 On conversion of 100 successful leads milestone the user get automatic Verified Tick with his/her name(like Facebook) this milestone value for verification tick can be editable by Admin.

+#### Link for the demostration of this project : https://www.youtube.com/watch?v=lWWLsAabFAE

 ## some overview of the application:
 #### User side:
 <div>